 The learning and teaching strategy is designed to facilitate the development of students’ knowledge and skills in delivering live events and their understanding of post project reporting as well as individual reflection as a tool for learning and personal development.
 The learning and teaching strategy is also designed to assist in the development of students' confidence and competence in working with others in challenging operations in order to achieve specific outcomes.
-This module is taught as a 3 hour weekly workshop running for 11 weeks.
+This module is taught as a workshop.
 The learning and teaching methods are designed to encourage students to respond to formal presentations and instruction and take responsibility for their areas of event management.
 The first few weeks of delivery will be structured and tutor led.
 The latter weeks will be student led and will consist of meetings between event teams and module staff to ensure that event plans are finalized.
 Student event teams will deliver their live event during the course of the second semester .
 The remaining teaching weeks and sessions will be used to provide debriefings and instructions on reflective analysis, learning and self-development.

 Indicated Lecture Hours (which may also include seminars, tutorials, workshops and other contact time) are approximate and may include in-class tests where one or more of these are an assessment on the module.
 In-class tests are scheduled/organised separately to taught content and will be published on to student personal timetables, where they apply to taken modules, as soon as they are finalised by central administration.
 This will usually be after the initial publication of the teaching timetable for the relevant semester.

 Upon accessing the reading list, please search for the module using the module code: MAN2169